tldr-pages/tldr/pages/common/vim.md

 `vim {{file}} +{{linenumber}}`

-- Open multiple files at once, each file in it's own tab page:
+- Open multiple files at once, each file in its own tab page:

 `vim -p {{file1}} {{file2}} {{file3}}`